3 Popular Ways People Should Not Borrow Money

 Those who make the cut can buy a car, but at a high price -- average annual interest rates at these specialized dealerships are 24 percent.

-That's three to four times the rate of
+That's three to four times the rate of normal used car loans.

 What's worse is that according to The Center for Responsible Lending, 30 percent of these cars end up becoming repossessed and resold.